Low Taper Fade Wavy Haircuts for Men

 Low Taper Fade Wavy Hair Textured Fringe

-Flowing naturally from a messy top, the textured fringe gives your wavy hair direction and personality.
-The fade keeps the focus on the front, where short, choppy layers fall gently over the forehead.
-Use a volumizing spray and your fingers to create definition.
-This version flatters square and oval faces by softening the forehead while maintaining a modern, easy-to-style silhouette.
-For more fringe inspiration, explore Low Taper Fade with Textured Fringe — both styles highlight the forehead naturally with layered movement.
+A textured fringe gives wavy hair direction and personality.
+The fade keeps the focus up front, where short, choppy layers fall over the forehead.
+Use a volumizing spray and your fingers for definition.
+It flatters square and oval faces by softening the forehead.
+For more, explore our low taper fade with textured fringe.

 Disconnected Low Taper Fade Wavy Hair Undercut